metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Shadow Realm/WayoftheShadowRealm.md

 ## Monastic Traditions

 At 3rd level, a monk gains the Monastic Tradition feature.
-The following options are available to a monk, in addition to those offered in the Player’s Handbook: the Way of the Shadow Realm.
+Here is a playtest option for that feature: the Way of the Shadow Realm.

 ### Way of the Shadow Realm